 Add flour and mix for 40 seconds on speed 3.

-Add vegetable oil and blend for another 1min on speed 3 or 4.
+Add vegetable oil (and glycerin, if using) and blend for another 1min on speed 3 or 4.

 The dough will still be tacky.